exercism/javascript/concepts/objects/about.md

 // => hello world
 ```

-Using the dot notation as a short-hand has the same restriction as omitting the quotation marks.
+Using the dot notation as a shorthand has the same restriction as omitting the quotation marks.
 It only works if the key follows the identifier naming rules.

 If you try to retrieve a key that does not exist in the object, JavaScript returns `undefined`.